What if bike comfort is more important than bike safety?

 People aren't robots, and they don't change their behavior based on mathematics.
 They change their behavior based on feelings.
 Until bike advocates and street designers alike understand this, bikes will never successfully belong.

-Green lane idea of the day: Street designers should consider making short-term safety a baseline requirement of better bike facilities, but not the sole measure of bike projects' value.
+Protected bike lane idea of the day: Street designers should consider making short-term safety a baseline requirement of better bike facilities, but not the sole measure of bike projects' value.